-This document provides information on the costs of using key cloud services (Google Cloud Storage, Google Computer Engine, and Google BigQuery) and examples to help you make informed decisions around controlling costs on Terra.
-For up-to-date billing information, see the documentation for GCP Pricing.
+This document provides information on the costs of using key cloud services (Google Cloud Storage, Google Computer Engine, and Google BigQuery).
+Review some examples that can help you make informed decisions on controlling costs on Terra.
+For up-to-date billing information, see the documentation for Google Cloud Pricing.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|

 Cloud costs overview

 The Terra platform is free to use; you can browse showcase workspaces and the Data Library as soon as you register for an account.
 However, operations in Terra - such as running workflows, running Jupyter Notebooks, and accessing and storing data - may incur Google Cloud charges.
 These charges are billed by Google Cloud and paid through your Terra Billing project.

 See several examples below of things you might do on Terra and their associated Google Cloud costs.

 - Aligning a genomic sample to a reference and performing variant calling using GATK Best Practices WDLs.

 - Aligning a transcriptomic sample to a reference using STAR.

 - Performing quality control checks on genomic data.